composer/composer/doc/articles/plugins.md

    it only specifies which version of the plugin API to use.

 > **Note:** When developing a plugin, although not required, it's useful to add
-> a dev-dependency to `composer/composer` to have IDE auto completion on Composer classes.
+> a require-dev dependency on `composer/composer` to have IDE auto completion on Composer classes.

 The required version of the `composer-plugin-api` follows the same [rules][7] as a normal package's.